tobyesmith/singularity101/lab2.1.md

 ```

-Add the below lines, feel free to copy and paste:
+Add the following lines (feel free to copy and paste):

 ```bash
 bootstrap: docker